FranciscoMendes10866/gqlgen-gorm/Readme.md

 make run
 ```

-Now navigate to https://localhost:4000 you can see GraphiQL playground and query the graphql server.
+Navigate to https://localhost:4000 you can see GraphiQL playground and query the graphql server.

 ```bash
 xdg-open http://localhost:4000/